nasa/Common-Metadata-Repository/resources/docs/1000-architecture.md

 This is accomplished in the mind through discipline, as well as socially by feedback from other developers.
 This is accomplished in the code itself through the use of simple functions and components to do their one declared job.
-If additially features are needed, separate functions and/or components are created.
+Simply put, if additional features are needed, separate functions and/or components are created.

 ### A Peek at the Separation of Concerns